Fire safety in the workplace can seem complicated, but we’re here to make it SIMPLE.

 - Identify alarm points: make sure everyone knows where the fire alarm points are, so if necessary, people can raise the alarm quickly.

 - Make sure doors are closed to stop fires from spreading.
-The picture below shows an unfortunately common occurrence, a fire door being wedged open.
+The picture below shows a common occurrence, a fire door being wedged open.
 Wedging a fire door will allow a fire to spread relentlessly throughout the building, damaging property and putting lives at risk.

 - Place things that catch fire away from things that cause fire: things you use every day can turn into deadly materials when they come into contact with flames, so something as simple as keeping flammable items stored safely can reduce the risk and make a workplace safer.

 - Let someone know if you spot fire safety problems: do you or your colleagues know who to speak to when you spot a fire hazard in the office?
 Ask your boss to speak to the responsible person, usually your employer or the building owner.

 - Ensure everyone knows what to do if a fire alarm sounds: do your staff know where to go when the fire alarm sounds?
 Down the pub?
 Run for their lives?
 Making sure that everyone knows what to do when the alarm sounds can save lives in a real fire situation.